DaltonLens/DaltonLens/README.md

 ## Building the source code

-Clone the repository and open the project in Xcode 12.
+## Building on macOS

+Open DaltonLens/macOS/DaltonLens.xcodeproj in Xcode.
 There are precompiled binaries for the dependencies, so it should just build.

-To rebuild the dependencies (glfw and clip, even though only glfw is actually used), run the `update_dependencies_prebuilt_binaries.sh` script.
+To rebuild the dependencies (glfw and clip, even though only glfw is actually used), run the `deps/update_dependencies_prebuilt_binaries.sh` script.
 You will need `cmake` and the Xcode command line tools installed.

+### Building on Linux

+Just run cmake after installing the required dependencies.
+Mostly X11, but unfortunately also GTK via libappindicator to get the system tray icon.
+Hope to get rid of that dependency one day!

+Here the apt-get command line tested with Kubuntu 20.04:
+> sudo apt-get install libx11-dev libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev libgl-dev libappindicator3-dev

 ## Donate